Emmanuel-Rosa/dbt-Yalo/README.md

 To finalize I would like to thank you for the opportunity to solve this case and to put myself available for any questions, doubts or inquiries about this project, or any other topic!

-*Please remember to ask me to add the necessary emails, if opening the BQ project becomes a necessity.*
+*Please remember to ask me to send the access key and to add the necessary emails, if opening the BQ project becomes a necessity.*

 Thanks,
 Emmanuel Rosa